Software Engineering: A Modern Approach

 proposing a catalog of solutions for designing cities and buildings,

-they presented a catalog of solutions for recurrent problems in software
+they presented a catalog of solutions for recurring problems in software

 design.
 They called the solutions in the book design patterns